 Photo: Elena’s Pantry

 Cashew milk has a rich and creamy consistency that’s perfect for recipes that result in a thick and velvety consistency.
-It’s loaded with healthy fats, proteins, and a variety of vitamins and minerals that promote heart-health, strong bones, and many more benefits.
+It’s loaded with beneficial fats, proteins, and a variety of vitamins and minerals that promote heart-health, strong bones, and many more benefits.

 Brands such as So Delicious and Silk, make cashew milk and can be found in the refrigerator section of your local natural foods store and well-stocked supermarkets.
 If you feel like putting your chef’s apron on, here is an easy step by step guide from Lisa Bryan at Downshiftology on how to make cashew milk right in your kitchen.